 During the interview, Malkin asked Mikovits “what [her] research tells [her] about the best way to approach boosting immune resiliency,” and accused Bill Gates of “deeming that we will all be hostages and slaves to this tyranny of experts until and unless we submit to his new mandatory vaccine regime.”

-In a rambling answer, Mikovits addressed arguments no one made (e.g., pointing out that Bill Gates “is not a medical professional”), railed against social distancing, and advocated for the use of everything from hydroxychloroquine to Vitamin C to lemon juice in order to fight COVID-19.
+In a rambling answer, Mikovits addressed arguments no one made (e.g., pointing out that Bill Gates “is not a medical professional”), railed against social distancing, and advocated for the use of everything from hydroxychloroquine to Vitamin C and lemon juice in order to fight COVID-19.

 She also downplayed its severity, asserting that a virus which has killed over 89,000 Americans and stands to kill tens of thousands more “isn’t as dangerous as they said it was.”